1989 >

 1989 was the first successful German revolution.
 What did it mean to Germany and Europe?
 Why has the initial enthusiasm for a “Europe whole and free” been replaced by enlargement fatigue?
 And will the financial crisis produce a new iron curtain?

-The event takes place exactly 20 years after the first major “Monday demonstration” in Leipzig – on 9 October 1989.
+The event took place exactly 20 years after the first major “Monday demonstration” in Leipzig – on 9 October 1989.

 Time and place: